Clemapfel/jluna/docs/manual.md

 jl : [7, 7, 7]
 ```

-The proxy has changed the value it is pointing to, the value of `jl_var` remained unchanged.
+The proxy has changed the value it is pointing to, the value of `jl_var` remains unchanged.
+All unnamed proxies exhibit this behavior.

 ### Named Proxy